 Medical Tourism: Getting Medical Care or Medical Procedures done overseas

-‘Medical tourism’, defined as travelling to another country for medical care, is undertaken for many reasons: some people will head overseas for care because treatment is cheaper in another country, others may travel to receive a procedure or therapy not available in Australia or to avoid a long waitlist.
-Each year, over 15,000 Australians travel for medical tourism and among the most common procedures they undergo are cosmetic and dental surgeries, and more recently, heart surgery, joint replacements and even fertility treatments have become more popular.
+‘Medical tourism’ (otherwise known as healthcare tourism or medical travel) is defined as travelling to another country for medical care and is undertaken for many reasons: some people will head overseas for care because treatment is cheaper in another country, others may visit abroad to receive a procedure, surgery, or therapy not available in Australia or to avoid a long waitlist.
+Each year, over 15,000 Australians travel for overseas medical tourism and among the most common procedures they undergo are cosmetic and dental surgeries, and more recently, heart surgery, joint replacements and even fertility treatments which are performed in hospitals and private clinics.

 Risks of Medical Tourism

 One of the main concerns of Australian medical and surgical bodies relating to medical tourism (or tourists travelling for medical care) is that the burden of liability is often carried by the patient and not, as we have here, by the health practitioner performing the procedure.
 With this in mind, the advice rendered includes ensuring all phases of the pre- and post-procedure are discussed in detail, as well as all risks relating to the intervention itself.

 The first step should be in ensuring there is a written agreement with the trip organiser, hospital or healthcare facility outlining the costs of treatment, care, accommodation and any necessary supplies (medications, dressings, implants).

 It is beholden on the patient to study and research all relevant details of the surgeon (or practitioner) including their qualifications and experience – ideally speak to patients who have already been treated by him or her.
 Can you communicate effectively with the doctors and carers in case of language barriers?